iyear/tdl/README.md

 A: Check if you need to use a proxy (use `proxy` flag); Check if your system's local time is correct (use `ntp` flag or calibrate system time)

-If that doesn't work, run again with `debug` flag.
+If that doesn't work, run again with `--debug` flag.
 Then file a new issue and paste your log in the issue.

 **Q: Desktop client stop working after using tdl?**